Most children and adolescents pass through their different developmental stages without significant

 The most frequent diagnoses are mood disorders, psychotic disorders, and attention deficit disorders (ADD).
 Patients are assigned to either the children or adolescent Behavior Modification Program.
 The emphasis is on providing positive reinforcement in the form of praise, group support and rewards for appropriate behaviors.

 Outpatient services are Monday through Saturday from 9 AM to 9PM.
 Emergency care is available 24 hours a day, 7 days a week.
-For more information, or to schedule an appointment, please call 305-666-6511 ext.
-7255.
+For more information, or to schedule an appointment with Psychiatry, please call 305-663-8439.
+For more information, or to schedule an appointment with Psychology, please call 305 669-6503.

 A confidential consultation with our professional staff of Pediatric Psychologists and Psychiatrist may be helpful if your child has experienced any of the following problems: